Elinor Florence, Author

 When the Second World War began in 1939, Elizabeth was 51 years old.
 Although the United States had not yet entered the war, her agent succeeded in selling several of her covers, produced with her Canadian audience in mind, to the Star Weekly.

-The earliest Star Weekly cover located by Sheree is this one of a Canadian soldier presenting his girlfriend with a locket, titled “Young Soldier’s Farewell Gift,” dated January 25, 1941.
+The earliest cover located by Sheree is this one of a Canadian soldier presenting his girlfriend with a locket, titled “Young Soldier’s Farewell Gift,” dated January 25, 1941.

 The United States was drawn into the war on December 7, 1941, when the Japanese attacked Pearl Harbour.
-The following year, Elizabeth created this June bride for the Star Weekly, being wed to a handsome Canadian air force officer.
+The following year, Elizabeth created this June bride for the Star Weekly, and her groom, a handsome Canadian air force officer.
 I love the way he is saluting his gorgeous red-haired wife!

 Another Cutler cover appeared on October 10, 1942, showing a Canadian couple, both in uniform, sharing a hymn book in church.
 This was probably a nod to the increased church attendance during the war, as people everywhere prayed for their loved ones to come home safely.